etharthinas/styledetection/README.md

 The final model is /bible/final-model.ipynb, and its checkpoint is /bible/model-checkpoint.pt.

-/bible/prev-models folder: an archive-folder for model experiments and tinkerings /bible/preprocess folder: for data preprocessing (sentence embeddings etc) -> the results are bibleembeddings.pt file and the biblemeans.pt file.
+/bible/prev-models folder: an archive-folder for model experiments and tinkerings /bible/preprocess folder: for data preprocessing (sentence embeddings etc) -> the results are bible_embeddings.pt file and the bible_similar_means.pt file.